MartinPankraz/ABAP-Developer-Day/student/quest6.md

 Feel free to reminiscent about your journey while covering your tracks in the cloud.

-- Delete resources in Azure
+- [Delete resources](https://learn.microsoft.com/azure/azure-resource-manager/management/delete-resource-group?tabs=azure-powershell) in Azure if no longer needed
-- Decommission the M365 dev tenant
+- Decommission the M365 dev tenant if no longer needed
 - Devour left overs from lunch box

 ## Where to next?